TheTrainingBoss/Sitefinity-Developers-Workshop/Web Services/readme.md

 ### Supported Content Types

-As of the date of publication of this edition, only the following content areas are supported by the new Web Services module:
+As of the date of publication of this Workshop, only the following content areas are supported by the new Web Services module:

 -   News items